-The 'gig economy' - there is a growing area of work linked to app-based platforms that hand out work in bits and pieces - such as food delivery, courier or cleaning homes.
+The 'gig economy' - a growing area of work linked to app-based platforms that hand out work in bits and pieces - such as food delivery, courier or cleaning homes.
 Not all 'gig economy' roles are based around apps; some workers can also work for more traditional companies, who have changed how their staffing system operates.

 Teleworking or working from home - new technologies mean that you can work from practically anywhere these days.
-Working from home increased rapidly during the Covid-19 pandemic.

 Freelance and consultancy work - specialists are brought in to a business only when they're needed.
-There are a number of freelance online platforms like Worksome and Upwork.
+There are a number of freelance online platforms like Upwork and PeoplePerHour.